Crónán of Roscrea

-Saint Crónán (died 640) was the abbot-bishop and patron of the diocese of Roscrea (a see later incorporated into the diocese of Killaloe), Ireland.
+Saint Crónán (died 640) was the abbot-bishop and patron of the diocese of Roscrea (an episcopal see later incorporated into the diocese of Killaloe), Ireland.
 He should not be confused with his contemporary Saint Crónán Mochua (died 637).

 Life

 Crónán was born in the territory of Éile in Ireland.
 His father’s name was Odhran, while his mother came from west Clare.
 After spending his youth in Connacht, he returned to his native district around the year 610 and founded Roscrea Abbey, where he established a school.
 Previously he settled at a place known as Sean Ros or Loch Cré, which was a wooded morass far from the haunts of men.
 In fact, it was so wild that pilgrims would often get lost.
 As a result, St. Crónán abandoned it and moved to the woods of Cré, now known as Ros Cré, County Tipperary.

 William Reeves notes that the Annals of Tigernach and the Annals of Ulster both describe Crónán as "bishop of Nendrum".